Kate Smith: Significance in professional sports

-Smith also performed live at the Flyers' home game on May 13, 1975, before Game 7 of the Stanley Cup semifinals against the Islanders.
+Smith also performed live at the Flyers' home game on May 13, 1975, before game seven of the Stanley Cup semifinals against the Islanders.
 After her performance, Islanders' captain Ed Westfall presented her with a bouquet of flowers as each member of the Islanders lined up to shake her hand.
-Nonetheless, the Flyers won the game 4–1.
-On May 16, 1976, Smith made one of her final public performances before Game 4 of the Stanley Cup Finals when the Flyers lost to the Montreal Canadiens 5–3 and were swept in that series.
-She made her final public performance on May 23, 1985, before Game 2 of the Stanley Cup Finals when the Flyers lost to the Edmonton Oilers 3–1, and lost the series in five games.
+Nonetheless, the Flyers won the game four–1.
+On May 16, 1976, Smith made one of her final public performances before game four of the Stanley Cup Final when the Flyers lost to the Montreal Canadiens 5–3 and were swept in that series.
+She made her final public performance on May 23, 1985, before game two of the Stanley Cup Final when the Flyers lost to the Edmonton Oilers 3–1, and lost the series in five games.

 The Flyers' record when "God Bless America" was played or sung by Smith in person stood at 100 wins, 29 losses, and five ties as of 20 April 2016.
 Smith and her song remain a special part of Flyers' history.
 In 1987, the team erected a statue of Smith outside the Spectrum, their arena at the time, in her memory.
 However, the statue was later covered and then removed in April 2019 due to criticism of lyrics in some of her earlier songs that were perceived as racist.
-Until that time, the Flyers still showed a video of her singing "God Bless America" in lieu of "The Star-Spangled Banner" for good luck before important games.
-The video of Smith's performance was later accompanied by Lauren Hart, daughter of the late Hockey Hall of Fame broadcaster, Gene Hart, longtime voice of the Flyers, and anthem singer for the Flyers.
-Before games whenever "God Bless America" was performed, Lou Nolan, the public address announcer for the Flyers at Wells Fargo Center would say "Ladies and gentlemen, at this time, we ask that you please rise and remove your hats and salute our flags and welcome the number-one ranked anthemist in the NHL, Lauren Hart, as she sings 'God Bless America', accompanied by the great Kate Smith."
+Until that time, the Flyers still showed a video of her singing "God Bless America" in lieu of The Star-Spangled Banner for good luck before important games.
+The video of Smith's performance was later accompanied by Lauren Hart, daughter of the late Hockey Hall of Fame broadcaster Gene Hart, the longtime voice of and anthem singer for the Flyers.
+Before games whenever "God Bless America" was performed, Lou Nolan, the public address announcer for the Flyers at Wells Fargo Center would say, "Ladies and gentlemen, at this time, we ask that you please rise and remove your hats and salute our flags and welcome the number-one ranked anthemist in the NHL, Lauren Hart, as she sings 'God Bless America', accompanied by the great Kate Smith."